-Valuation of inventories at the lower of cost or net realizable value Key Audit Matter Description How the Key Audit Matter Was Addressed in the Audit As disclosed in Note 10 to the consolidated financial statements, the Group's total inventories as at 31 August 2023 were JPY 417,347 million, which related to the UNIQLO Japan segment, the UNIQLO International segment and the GU segment, in the aggregate, representing 12.6% of the Group's total assets.
-In addition, the amount of write-down of inventories to net realizable value was JPY 8,254 million for these segments.
-Our audit procedures related to this key audit matter included the following, among others: • Evaluation of the cost measurement techniques and inventory valuation approaches established by management, including compliance with IFRSs.
+Valuation of inventories at the lower of cost or net realizable value Key Audit Matter Description How the Key Audit Matter Was Addressed in the Audit As disclosed in Note 10 to the consolidated financial statements, the Group's total inventories attributable to UNIQLO Japan, UNIQLO International and GU business segments as at 31 August 2024 were JPY 445,122 million, in the aggregate, representing 12.4% of the Group's total assets.
+In addition, the amount of write-down of inventories to net realizable value was JPY 8,299 million for these segments.
+Our audit procedures related to this key audit matter included the following, among others: • Evaluation of the cost measurement techniques and inventory valuation approaches established by management, including compliance with IFRS Accounting Standards.